ElementalXriath/Reactor/README.md

 Reactor

-Reactor will be a script hub dedicated STRICTLY TO REACT JS.
+Reactor will be a script hub dedicated STRICTLY TO REACT JS Simliar to Code Pen but 100% React , Along with a NPM list for any type of Development .
+And you have a UI built to store and deploy all the componenets you want to add to a deck.
+As this app evolves this readme will become more dynamic.
+This is a rough over view , and as we all know the best ideas dont come until later on.

 Users may search , browse , sell, trade, post , use and create React Components, Views, Widgets, along with browse libraries of the most trending Npms.